-Special Counsel Mueller says charging Trump was 'not an option' due to policy
+Mueller says he could not charge Trump as Congress weighs impeachment

 He did not take questions after making his statement.

-House Judiciary Committee chairman Jerrold Nadler, who is pressing to get Mueller to testify, did not say whether or not he would file impeachment charges.

-“It falls to Congress to respond to the crimes, lies and other wrongdoing of President Trump – and we will do so,” he said.

-The committee’s top Republican, Representative Doug Collins, said relitigating Mueller’s findings would only divide the country.
+The House Judiciary Committee’s top Republican, Representative Doug Collins, said relitigating Mueller’s findings would only divide the country.
 “It is time to move on from the investigation and start focusing on real solutions for the American people,” he said.

 Only one Republican so far, Representative Justin Amash, has said Trump has committed impeachable offenses.
 “The ball is in our court, Congress,” he said on Twitter.